Secure communications

 By default, region identification is based on the address of the server the client is connecting to.
 To be a member of the trusted region, the server must be a member of the Windows Trusted Sites zone.
 You can configure this using the Windows Internet zone setting.

-Alternatively, the server address can be specifically trusted using the Address setting.
+Alternatively, for compatibility with non-Windows clients, the server address can be specifically trusted using the Address setting in the group policy.
 The server address must be comma-separated list of servers supporting the use of wildcards, for example, cps*.citrix.com.

 Prerequisite: